datudar/data-prep-pipeline/README.md

 - These are features that have two categories labeled either 1 or 0
 - We want to keep the features as they are

-#### Numerical categorical features
+#### Categorical features

-- These are features that have **at least three** numerical categories
+- **Numerical categories**: These are features that have **at least three** numerical categories and have no order.
-- We want to transform these features into dummy variables of ones and zeros
-- Also, due to multicollinearty concerns, we would also like to drop one of the dummy variable so that we are left with n-1 dummies

-#### Textual categorical features

-- These are features that have **at least three** textual categories
+- **Textual categories**: These are features that have **at least three** textual categories
 - We want to transform them into dummy variables of ones and zeros
+- Also, due to multi-collinearty concerns, we would also like to drop one of the dummy variables so that we are left with n-1 dummies

 #### Numerical features